ThiroSmash/Camera-Pose-From-Aruco-Marker/README.txt

 to represent one corner.
 The rows must be ordered representing the corners clock-wise, starting top-left (so top-left, top-right, botton-right, bottom-left).
 Also, the four corners of each marker must be consecutive (all corners of one marker, then all corners of another marker, then all corners of another marker, etc).
 	NOTE: OpenCV treats X's right, Y's down and Z's forward directions as positive when reading coordinates.
 However in this program by default, it is X-right, Y-up and Z-backwards in order to align with the default output coordinate system.
 Any and all systems can be customised through parameters, see --help for more info.

-	To-do: Python file to create markerPoints.txt from user inputs

 You must know which port your desired camera is using.
 For that, testports.py will show all the currently available and working ports.

 (OPTIONAL)